UnderLogic/ina3221/README.md

         for channel in 0..3 {
             let shunt_voltage = ina.get_shunt_voltage(channel).unwrap();
             let bus_voltage = ina.get_bus_voltage(channel).unwrap();

-            let load_voltage = bus_voltage + shunt_voltage;
+            // Voltage can be added using the '+' operator on the unit type let load_voltage = bus_voltage + shunt_voltage;

             // Skip channel if no voltage present